DeanB27/BigDataGuys/docs/software_requirements_specification_final.md

 # Overview
 The purpose of this software requirements document is to outline the requirements that our program must adhere to.
 These include functionality features and backend features.
-The main requirments outlined include the dashboard requirements, and analysis requirements, accessibility requirements, as well as API connectivity requirements.
+The main requirments outlined include the dashboard requirements, analysis requirements, accessibility requirements, as well as API connectivity requirements.

 # Functional Requirements
 1. Spotify API Connectivity